|Macintosh Separation Anxiety (MSA)

 Many older Macs are still powerful

-are perfectly suited to dedicated use in audio/video applications, home
+Towers are especially well suited to dedicated use in audio/video

 nCity is not in the retail business.
-We
+We're not here to sell you anything, nor do we

-there's a part required to complete a repair, we'll find it.
+there's a part required to complete service, we'll find it.
 Complete

 systems - assemblies, boards, cards, odds and ends, new or used - it's

-all available from a surprising variety of sources.
+all available from a variety of sources.
 We'll do our best

 "You have a backup, right?"